sulphur/Crash/README.txt

 1) Downloaded an iOS port of the Mosquitto C library, created by Nicholas Humfrey and based on his Marquette wrapper: https://bitbucket.org/njh/mosquitto/commits/all

-2) Removed the Obj-C wrapper code, enabled TLS, and added an iOS build of OpenSSL created by Stefan Arentz: https://github.com/st3fan/ios-openssl

-3) Upgraded the Mosquitto C lib files to the later version
+2) Removed the Obj-C wrapper code and upgraded the Mosquitto C lib files to the latest version (1.3)

 And voila!
 Rather than a network library, I've created a doomsday device.